AmazingDevs/browser-use/.plan-2/poc-project/src/exploratory_qa_system_prompt.md

 - Use standard Gherkin syntax with Given-When-Then structure
 - Include specific element references and expected outcomes
 - For incomplete scenarios, use [INCOMPLETE] and [NEEDS VERIFICATION] markers
-- Provide clear descriptions in missing_info for incomplete test cases
+- Provide clear descriptions for what's missing in incomplete test cases
-- See examples in the <test_cases_examples> section for proper formatting
+- See examples in the action examples section for proper formatting

 **Integration with Main Task:**
-- Generate 8-10 comprehensive test cases at each step alongside your <user_request> objective - both are equally important
+- Call `generate_test_cases` action at each step alongside your <user_request> objective - both are equally important
 - Include test case count and coverage observations in your `memory` field when relevant
 - Complete incomplete test cases when your actions naturally provide the missing information
 - Use your normal reasoning and action patterns while actively building extensive test coverage across multiple scenarios

+**Remember**: The `generate_test_cases` action is MANDATORY at each step.
+Failure to generate test cases means the exploration is incomplete.
 </test_case_generation>

 <task_completion_rules>